Eddie Jones (linebacker): Tarleton State University

-On February 18, 2019, Jones was hired by the Tarleton State as their Defensive Line Coach with duties on Special Teams.
+On February 18, 2019, Jones was hired by Tarleton State as their Defensive Line Coach with duties on Special Teams.

 In his debut season at Tarleton, Jones made an immediate impact by coaching a pair of defensive linemen to All-American status.
-He helped guide the Tarleton defense to its second straight undefeated regular season and LSC Championship.
+He helped guide the Tarleton defense to its second straight undefeated regular season and Lone Star Conference (LSC) Championship and went to the NCAA Division II playoffs.
 Under Jones’ leadership, Tarleton defensive lineman B.J.
 Jefferson was named the LSC Defensive Player of the Year and Jordan Wells was tabbed the LSC Defensive Lineman of the Year.
 Both went on to earn All-America accolades and Jefferson became the highest finisher in school history in the Gene Upshaw Award list.
 Jefferson was the national runner-up for the Gene Upshaw award.
 Jefferson and Wells were both named nominees to for the Cliff Harris Small College Defensive Player of the Year award.

-When the 2020 football season begins, Eddie Jones will begin his second season as the defensive line coach at Tarleton.
+In 2021, when Tarleton State moved up to Division I, Jones became the outside linebackers coach and assisting special teams coach and in 2022 he was the running backs coach.

+He left Tarleton State to work as a prison guard in February 2023.